xtream1101/scraperx/README.md

       value: 5
 ```

 To override the `value` in the above snippet using an environment variable, set `DISPATCH_RATELIMIT_VALUE=1`.
-This will overide all dispatch ratelimit values in default and custom.
+This will override all dispatch ratelimit values in default and custom.

 ## Issues